 The first step in adding structure to a training plan is to set personalised and physiologically relevant training zones scaled from the power output and heart rate at maximal lactate steady state.
 This lets you know that your energy systems are exposed to the right amount of stress for the optimum duration, to cause desired adaption and performance gains.
 Lactate clearance is fundamentally the key parameter for assessing the ability to recover, and is representative of metabolic efficiency.

-Not only does lactate profiling serve as insight into your cycling specific physiology, it also acts as the baseline measurement to which you can compare the effectiveness of your training programme, once a follow-up test is performed.
+Not only does lactate threshold testing or profiling serve as insight into your cycling specific physiology, it also acts as the baseline measurement to which you can compare the effectiveness of your training programme, once a follow-up test is performed.
 Re-assessing your physiological training zones is a crucial part of continuous adaptation and the most effective way of avoiding stagnation or disappointing performance.

-The appointment for a lactate profiling assessment takes approximately 1.5 hours, which includes a pre-assessment consultation, the test itself, and time for a chat and coffee afterwards.
+The appointment for lactate threshold testing takes approximately 1.5 hours, which includes a pre-assessment consultation, the test itself, and time for a chat and coffee afterwards.
 Under controlled conditions on a specialist ergometer (Computrainer), the test protocol is easily conducted after an initial warm-up period, followed by incremental increases in resistance (or speed on a treadmill) which are dependent on your current fitness status.
 Constant power steps are increased every three minutes, while heart rate, cadence, perceived exertion are recorded, a painless finger-prick blood sample is taken during the last 30 seconds of each stage to measure blood lactate concentration.

 The overall shape of the lactate-power curve is expertly assessed, (which distinguishes CPS In-Motion from most other practitioners), as the baseline, gradient, peak concentration and blood lactate clearance are all important elements which indicate how well optimised and synchronised your aerobic and anaerobic systems are.
 This should be modelled on specialist software.